beomkm/linux-c/filecopy/readme.md

-A comparison between system call and filestream about filecopy
+A comparison between system call and filestream.